Small Cutting Garden Plan for Homegrown Bouquets

 Zinnias

 Zinnias are easy to grow and come in a rainbow of colors!
 They’re perfect for cutting gardens because they bloom profusely throughout the summer and last a long time in the vase.
-They’re also heat-tolerant and can handle a little neglect, making them a great choice for beginners.

 Be sure to choose a zinnia variety that produces long stems.